Written by Monali Bordoloi and published on 05 May 2021.

 Today we are going to talk about the elixir of life, breast milk.
 Colostrum is the milk that comes in the first one or two days after childbirth.
 It is a transparent, yellowish, sticky glue-like liquid, and comes in very minimal quantity.
-The benefits colostrum are innumerable.
+The benefits of colostrum are innumerable.
 It has the highest immunoglobulins and it helps the baby protect itself from hypochondria to jaundice.
 So, giving colostrum is like vaccination to the baby.
 No parent wants to miss a vaccine for their child.
 In the same way, never miss feeding colostrum to baby in the first few days after birth.

 2. Can COVID-19 be transmitted through breast milk?

-3. What are the dos and dont's that a mother should follow during this pandemic?
+3. What are the do's and don'ts that a mother should follow during this pandemic?

 Even if the mother is COVID positive, she can breastfeed the baby.
 Many mothers have this query whether they can breastfeed or not if someone in the family is having symptomatic COVID-19.
-Also, mothers are curious to know about the precautions to take if a family member or someone in the neighbourhood has asymptomatic COVID-19.
+Also, mothers are curious to know about the precautions to take if a family member or someone in the neighborhood has asymptomatic COVID-19.

 Maintain strict personal hygiene and feed the baby often.
 This itself will give full protection to the baby from COVID-19.

 4. What kind of protection do new mothers need to take while breastfeeding?